 Maharashtra and Gujarat.

-- Its tributaries include Poorna (largest tributary ), Amaravati, Arunavati, Gomai, etc.
+- Tributaries of Tapi river include Poorna (largest tributary of Tapi), Amaravati, Arunavati, Gomai, etc.

 Other Important Rivers in Indian Peninsula

-Koel and Sankh rivers near Rourkela in Odisha, (ii) Baitarani and (iii) Subarnarekha, which forms the boundary between West
+confluence of the Koel and Sankh rivers near Rourkela in Odisha, (ii) Baitarani and (iii) Subarnarekha, which forms the boundary between West

 Bengal and Odisha.
-Jamshedpur

-steel city is located on the banks of River Subarnarekha.
+The steel city, Jamshedpur is located on the banks of river Subarnarekha.

 - South of Cauvery in Tamil Nadu, Vaigai river is located.
-It is the southernmost major river in the South Indian rivers, on the banks of which
+It is the southernmost major river in the South Indian rivers.

-- River Sabarmati rises from the hills of Mewar in the Aravali Range and runs through the states of Rajasthan and Gujarat.
+- Sabarmati river originates from the hills of Mewar in the Aravali Range and runs through the states of Rajasthan and Gujarat.